Rivoc and BiodivOc, the keys to a brighter future in Occitania

 The aim of the Rivoc key challenge is to provide care, in particular by anticipating the diseases of tomorrow (see box) and, through research, stimulating the emergence of new control strategies.
 "Many animal diseases not only cause production losses, but also pose a risk to human health.
 The Occitanie region, aware of both the health risks and the local economic stakes, has decided to support this project," explains Didier Fontenille.

 This theme is already well-established in Montpellier, Perpignan and Toulouse, where skills are strong.
-It is also part of the more global "One health" strategy, which considers human, animal, plant and environmental health as a whole.
+It is also part of the more global "One health" strategy, which considers human, animal, plant and, more generally, environmental health as a whole.
 "An unhealthy environment generates disease for plants, animals and people.
 This brings us back to the notion of biodiversity," adds Rivoc's managing director.

 Biodiversity is at the heart of the second key challenge, BiodivOc.
-If there's one scientific field that can't be ignored when tackling these issues, it's that of scientific ecology," emphasizes Philippe Augé, President of the University of Montpellier.
+If there's one scientific field that's inescapable when it comes to tackling these issues, it's scientific ecology," emphasizes Philippe Augé, President of the University of Montpellier.
 And just as well!
-Because it's also an extremely strong field at the UM, and one of the pillars of the MUSE project, which aims to promote a transition towards an environmentally-friendly society.
+It's also an extremely strong field at the UM, and one of the pillars of the MUSE project, which aims to foster a transition towards an environmentally-friendly society.

 Occitanie boasts exceptional environmental potential, but is under heavy pressure from human activities.
 "The region is also one of the 34 biodiversity hotspots.
 This means that it is very rich in species.
 We have a diversity of landscapes that continues to amaze me every day, but it also means that this biodiversity is very much under threat," warns Philippe Jarne.
 The cause: very strong demographic pressure posing major problems in terms of natural resource management, a strong agricultural presence and local species threatened by the appearance of exotic species such as the coypu or the famous tiger mosquito, which are included in this second key challenge.
 "Our individual relationship with nature is a philosophical one, but this loss of biodiversity will not be without economic, social and health consequences".